replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

 If no Velero installation is detected, instructions are displayed to install Velero and configure the storage destination.

 :::note
-Velero does not support passing registry credentials during the installation, so it is typical for the Velero and Node Agent/Restic Pods to be in the `ErrImagePull` or `ImagePullBackOff` state after running the `velero install` command.
+Velero does not support passing registry credentials during the installation, so it is typical for the velero and node-agent/restic Pods to be in the `ErrImagePull` or `ImagePullBackOff` state after running the `velero install` command.
 In app manager 1.94.0 and later, this situation resolves itself after you complete the instructions.
 :::

 ## Configure Host Path Storage in the Admin Console